 4. MONTHLY STATEMENTS; BILLING CYCLES.
 We will send you a Statement at the end of each Billing Cycle in which (a) your Account has a balance of $1 or more, (b) an Interest Charge is imposed or (c) applicable law requires us to send a Statement.
 We send only one Statement for your Account each month.
 Each Statement will show, among other things, the date on which the most recent Billing Cycle ended (the "Statement Closing Date" of the Billing Cycle), Previous Balance, Payments and Credits, Transactions, Interest Charges, other Fees and Charges, Payment Due Date, New Balance and Minimum Payment Due.
 A Billing Cycle means the days between Statement Closing Dates.

-6. PAYMENTS; MINIMUM PAYMENT.
+A. Minimum Payment.
 You may pay all of your Account balance at any time without penalty.
 You must pay us at least the Minimum Payment Due for each Billing Cycle by the Payment Due Date shown on your Statement.
-The Minimum Payment Due for each Billing Cycle will be the greater of (a) 4% of the New Balance (rounded up to the nearest whole dollar) plus all past due amounts and any Late Payment Fee, Returned Payment Fee, or unpaid ACH Service Fee incurred during the previous Billing Cycle; or (b) $19 (or any amount less than $19 needed to pay your Account balance in full).
-The New Balance used to determine your Minimum Payment Due includes Regular Credit Plan transactions and Promotional Credit Plan balances (see Section 9 below for a description of Credit Plans).
+The Minimum Payment Due for each Billing Cycle will be the greater of (a) 3.5% of the New Balance (rounded up to the nearest whole dollar) plus all past due amounts and any Late Payment Fee, Returned Payment Fee, or unpaid Automated Clearing House (ACH) Service Fee incurred during the previous Billing Cycle; or (b) $27 (or any amount less than $27 needed to pay your Account balance in full).
+The New Balance used to determine your Minimum Payment Due includes Regular Credit Plan transactions and Promotional Credit Plan balances (see Section 6 below for a description of Credit Plans).

-8. METHODS OF PAYMENT.
+C. Methods of Payment.
 Payments received at CFNA by 5:00 p.m.
 Eastern Time on a business day are credited to your Account as of that day.
-You may pay your Account by mail, by telephone or on-line.
+You may pay your Account by mail, by telephone or online.
 If paying by mail, send your personal check or money order, payable in U.S. dollars, to Credit First N.A. at the payment address shown on your Statement.
 Include your payment stub and do not send cash.
-You agree not to send us any check marked "payment in full" or with similar terms or other conditions.
+All checks must be issued by a legitimate U.S. based bank registered to do business in the U.S. You agree not to send us any check marked "payment in full" or with similar terms or other conditions.
 If you do, the check must be sent to our Dispute Resolution Department at a separate address for Inquiries specified on your Statement.
 We can accept such checks or late or partial payments without losing our right to receive the full amount owing on your Account.
 If paying by telephone, utilize our automated payment system at 800-321-3950.
-If paying on-line, log on to www.CFNA.com.
+If paying online, log on to www.CFNA.com.
 Follow all of the instructions for making a payment specified on your Statement.
 Any payment that does not conform to these requirements may not be credited to your Account for up to five days, or may be rejected.